DSC-SPIDAL/harp/website/content/docs/applications/mf.md

 model parameter updates and avoid the update conflict.
 Since the local computation only needs to process the model obtained during the rotation without considering the parallel model updates from other workers, the code of a parallel machine learning algorithm can be modularized as a process of performing computation and rotating model partitions.

 We adopt `Model Rotation` to parallel SGD and CCD algorithms.
-The data flow and algorithm are show as follows:
+The data flow and algorithm are shown as follows:

   <img src="/img/model-rotation.png" width="100%" >